 The sanitary sewer conceptual design for the Basalt Creek planning area is shown in Figure 1.
-The Clean Water Services (CWS) and Wilsonville service basins are based on the proposed jurisdictional boundary.
-This design requires five pump stations to serve the Clean Water Services (CWS) service area and one pump station to serve the Wilsonville service area, and the sewers generally flow to the south and west, following the slope of the existing ground.
+The Tualatin and Wilsonville service basins are based on the proposed jurisdictional boundary.
+This design requires five pump stations to serve the Tualatin service area (operated by Clean Water Services (CWS)) and one pump station to serve the Wilsonville service area, and the sewers generally flow to the south and west, following the slope of the existing ground.
 The sanitary system uses gravity as much as possible, follows existing and proposed roadways and trails, and was designed to avoid streams and natural areas.

 The conceptual sewer system connects to the existing CWS/Tualatin system at SW 112th Avenue between SW Cowlitz Drive and SW Nootka Street, at SW Grahams Ferry Road and SW Helenius Street, at SW Boones Ferry Road and SW Norwood Road, and at SW Vermillion Drive and SW Norwood Road.
-The sewer system connects to the existing Wilsonville system at SW Day Road and the planned extension of SW Kinsman Road, and at SW Garden Acres Road and SW Cutter Road.
+The sewer system connects to the planned extension of the Wilsonville system at SW Day Road and the proposed SW Kinsman Road, and at the planned extension at SW Day Road and the planned extension of SW Garden Acres Road.

-The area immediately west of Basalt Creek, north of the jurisdictional boundary is shown as being served with a pump station to the CWS/Tualatin system, but could also be served by gravity to Wilsonville.
+The area immediately west of creek open space (east of Grahams Ferry Road), north of the jurisdictional boundary is shown as being served with a pump station to the CWS/Tualatin system, but could also be served by gravity to Wilsonville.
 If the gravity option is selected, it would require an intergovernmental agreement between the cities.
 In the area just west of Boones Ferry Road and east of Basalt Creek in both Tualatin and Wilsonville service boundaries, residents will be required to install grinder pumps to connect to the proposed gravity systems.
-The southwest railroad section (west of the railroad and south of SW Tonquin Road) has a lower potential to develop due to several constraints including slope, geology, wetlands, habitat, and existing uses.
-The sanitary system and pump station to serve this area have been included as a separate column in the cost estimate but would only be required if and when development occurs.
+The West Railroad Area (west of the railroad and south of SW

+Tonquin Road) has a lower potential to develop due to several constraints including slope, geology, wetlands, habitat, and existing uses.
+The sanitary system and pump station to serve this area have been included as a separate column in the cost estimate, but would only be required if and when development occurs.